luistatera/animal-classifier/README.md

 - Hands-on experience with CNNs in PyTorch
 - Applied real-world ML practices: data prep, tuning, and evaluation
-- Learned how to deploy ML models via web applications
 - Gained practical insights into experimentation and critical thinking in ML

 ---